 That results in a 62% increase over the life of the contract, below the 77% that the union was looking for but above the 50% offer by USMX on the eve of the strike.

-The current contract, which is published on the USMX website, puts 2023 pay at between $20 per hour for new longshore workers and $39 for those who have worked in.
+The current contract, which is published on the USMX website, puts 2023 pay at between $20 per hour for new longshore workers and $39 for experienced workers.

-That means top-paid get $43 per hour in the first year of the new contract.
+That means the top-paid get $43 per hour in the first year of the new contract.

 No docker will become wealthy from the tentatively agreed wage hike.